Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Aura of Unclean** (Guess)
-> Increases the damage of all Champions that are not adjacent to Strix by `$(amount)%`.
-Increases damage dealt by Strix by `$amount%` for each Champion affected, stacking additively.
+> Increases the damage of all Champions that are not adjacent to Strix by 100%.
+Increases damage dealt by Strix by 100% for each Champion affected, stacking additively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>